mit-rss/intro_to_git/README.md

 ## Submission
 ### GitHub Username
-After you have created your Git account please submit your github username using this [form]().
+After you have created your Git account please submit your github username using this [form](https://docs.google.com/forms/d/e/1FAIpQLSfNhz_sMaXTcWf7MAVkSB5aAGbjC7KEX80mEAs62hnYrW2tZg/viewform?usp=sf_link).
 All your work from this section is expected to be on the repository you will share with us and we will use that repository to do extra-grading of your work after the deadline.
 ### Gradescope
-In order to get credit for this assignment, you will submit a zip file containing your repository (rss_lab1) to [Gradescope](https://gradescope.com/) under lab1b_exercises_git.
-Please **do not download** from github.mit.edu as a zip, zip a **local clone** instead.
+In order to get credit for this assignment, you will submit a zip file containing your repository (rss_lab1.zip) to [Gradescope](https://gradescope.com/) under lab1b_exercises_git.
+Please **do not download** from github.mit.edu as a zip, **zip a local clone** instead.

 The exercises are graded by completion with the exception that we will take points off for poor commit messages.
 Like any other concept in Git, there’s plenty of documentation regarding writing effective [Git commit messages](https://api.coala.io/en/latest/Developers/Writing_Good_Commits.html).
 All that we require for a good commit message in the following exercises is that your commit message describes what changes you’re committing clearly.